ssumitssarkerr/ssumitssarkerr/README.md

 # Hi, I'm Sumit Sarker

-I am an undergraduate student in Oceanography at Noakhali Science and Technology University (NSTU), Bangladesh, graduating in August 2025 with a CGPA of 3.81/4.
-As a Research Assistant at the National Oceanographic and Maritime Institute (NOAMI), my work focuses on marine heatwaves, coastal vulnerability, flood mapping, and microplastic pollution.
-I combine remote sensing, GIS, laboratory analysis, and community-based research to address pressing environmental challenges in Bangladesh and the Bay of Bengal region.
+I am an Oceanography graduate from Noakhali Science and Technology University (NSTU), Bangladesh, where I completed my B.Sc.
+(Hons) in August 2025 with a CGPA of 3.81/4.
+Currently serving as a Research Assistant at the National Oceanographic and Maritime Institute (NOAMI), I specialize in marine heatwaves, coastal vulnerability, flood risk mapping, and microplastic pollution.
+My expertise lies in integrating remote sensing, GIS, laboratory analysis, and community-based fieldwork to investigate complex environmental processes.
+Through this multidisciplinary approach, I aim to contribute to sustainable marine resource management and climate resilience in Bangladesh and the Bay of Bengal region.

 ---

 ## 🎓 Undergraduate Thesis
 **Detection and Analysis of Marine Heatwaves in the Bay of Bengal: ENSO, IOD, and Chlorophyll Dynamics**
-- Analyzed sea surface temperature anomalies from 1982–2025 using satellite data.
-- Investigated marine heatwave impacts on phytoplankton productivity and fishing communities.
-- Proposed adaptive strategies to mitigate ecological and socio-economic risks.

----
+Marine heatwaves (MHWs) are increasingly recognized as one of the most pressing climate-related threats to marine ecosystems and coastal communities.
+This thesis identified and analyzed MHWs in the Bay of Bengal from 1982 to 2025 using satellite-derived sea surface temperature anomalies.
+The study examined temporal patterns, intensity, and duration of events, while also investigating the influence of large-scale climate drivers such as the El Niño–Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD).
+Ecological impacts were assessed through chlorophyll-a concentration trends, revealing significant declines in primary productivity during El Niño–associated heatwaves.
+In addition, the research highlighted the socio-economic risks posed to small-scale fisheries and dependent coastal populations.
+The findings emphasize the escalating vulnerability of the Bay of Bengal under a changing climate and underscore the need for enhanced monitoring, early-warning systems, and adaptive management strategies to safeguard both ecosystems and livelihoods.

 ## 🔬 Research Experience
 - **Flood Susceptibility Mapping (NOAMI)** – Remote sensing, MCDA, AHP, HEC-RAS, field validation.